Carmelly212/test_creds/README.md

 # test_creds
 ./encrypt.sh

-Script asks for usernmae and passwords:
+Script asks for usernmae and password:
 - User name is stored in a variable
 - Password is encrypted into a local file ---> encpass.txt